akiacanada/credit-card-fraud-detection/README.md

-# Credit Card Fraud Detection: A Decade in Comparison (2013 vs 2023)
+# Credit Card Fraud Detection: A Decade in Comparison (2013 vs 2023) (R)

 ## Overview

-This project investigates the evolution of credit card fraud over a decade by comparing two datasets from 2013 and 2023.
+This project uses RMarkdown to investigate the evolution of credit card fraud over a decade by comparing two datasets from 2013 and 2023.
 I developed, evaluated, and compared four machine learning models—Logistic Regression, Decision Tree, Neural Network, and XGBoost—to classify fraudulent transactions and explore how fraud patterns have changed over time.